berberman/arch-hs/README.md

 ## Prerequisite

+`arch-hs` is just a PKGBUILD text file generator, which is not integrated with `pacman`, and depends on nothing than:

 * Pacman database, ~~i.e., archlinux system.~~ the db file can be specified manually for now.

 * Hackage database tarball, usually provided by `cabal-install`.

+## Installation

 `arch-hs` has not been released currently, thus `stack` is required to build from source.

-## Getting Started

 ### Install from AUR